Directional Photocurrent Generated by Quantum Interference Control

 Experimental demonstration of QuIC processes where the two photons have frequencies with an integer ratio, such as 1+2 QuIC, can be realized by using a single nonlinear harmonic generation step, e.g., second harmonic generation for 1+2 QuIC.
 However, for 2+3 QuIC, the ratio of the frequencies is not an integer, thus the correct frequencies cannot be achieved with a single harmonic generation step.
 The correct frequencies could be achieved by starting with a lower frequency performing harmonic generation of differing order on two copies of the lower frequency light.
 However, we choose to instead use frequency comb methods~\cite{Wang2019} where an initial frequency comb in spectrally broadened to span a frequency ratio of 3/2 and then the appropriate spectral regions are amplified.
+A matched comparison of 1+2 and 2+3 QuIC at the same total transition energy and in the same measurement geometry ensures that the narrower spread is a property of the higher-order interference process rather than a change in collection conditions.